niceboulderrealty/niceboulderrealty.github.io/README.md

 # More Info

-Git is tricky to learn.
+Git can be tricky to learn.
 Here's a [quick reference](https://training.github.com/downloads/github-git-cheat-sheet.pdf) of common commands, or consult [Git's online docs](https://git-scm.com/docs/git#_git_commands) for more advanced features (shouldn't be necessary).

 # Credits